 However, rhabdo is an extreme case that affects only about 26,000 people each year in the United States.
 While it’s important to know about rhabdomyolysis and recognize the symptoms, I don’t recommend constantly holding back and avoiding muscle failure because you’re afraid of it.

-Top 5 Tips – How to Improve Muscle Recovery After a Workout
+6 Tips For Improving Muscle Recovery After a Workout

 Giving your body the right tools to enter an anabolic state and begin its repair process is incredibly important.
 The tips below are in order of their importance, so make sure you follow that order and don’t skip to the part that’s most convenient for you.